-The Legal Opinion confirms that the transfer of receivables and related ancillary rights is rendered enforceable against any third party creditors of the Seller.
+The Legal Opinion confirms that the transfer of receivables and related ancillary rights is rendered enforceable against any third-party creditors of the Seller.

 PCS has reached sufficient comfort that pursuant to Italian law, the notification to the obligors of the assignment of the Receivables to the Issuer is not necessary in order to perfect the transfer of such Receivables from the Seller to the Issuer.
-Such notification, indeed, is necessary to make the assignment of the Receivables enforceable against the relevant debtors and will be made only following the occurrence of certain events.
+Such a direct notification, indeed, is necessary to make the assignment of the Receivables enforceable against the relevant debtors and to comply with certain other regulatory requirements, but it will be made only following the occurrence of certain events.